-Art mounting dates back to the Heian period (794-1185), when pieces of artwork, calligraphy and the Sutras were strengthened by backing them with fabric.
-Later, calligraphy and paintings were backed or edged with paper or fabric for display or to help protect them.
+Art mounting dates back to the Heian era (794-1185), when paper used for artwork, calligraphy and Buddhist sutras was strengthened by applying fabric.
+Later, calligraphy and paintings were backed or edged with paper or fabric for display or protection.

-Gradually mounting came into much more general use for fusuma, hanging scrolls and frames as well as for folding and single-leaf freestanding screens.
-Hanging scrolls, hand scrolls and frames are used to decorate the tokonoma or alcove in a traditional Japanese room; and fusuma, folding and single-leaf freestanding screens are used on a daily basis in the home as partitions, screens or simply to cutout draughts.
+Gradually, the practice spread and was applied to fusuma sliding doors, hanging scrolls and frames, which are used to decorate the alcove (tokonoma) in traditional Japanese reception rooms, as well as folding and single-leaf freestanding screens, which are used on a daily basis in the home as partitions, screens or simply to block drafts.

-Sustained by Kyoto's beautiful environment and the refined aesthetic taste of its people, the development of art mounting here was also help by the climate conditions of the Kyoto basin with its high levels of humidity.
-Mounting techniques which reflected the aesthetic taste of the tea masters were perfected with the appearance of the tokonoma and when the tea ceremony became popular from the end of the 16th century and on into the Edo period (1600-1868).
-Screens of many kinds are even today one of the main items made, along with the mounting of hanging scrolls and hand scrolls.
+Sustained by Kyoto's beautiful environment and the refined tastes of its people, the development of art mounting was also fostered by the humid climate of the Kyoto basin.
+Mounting techniques reflecting the aesthetic taste of tea masters were perfected following the appearance of the tokonoma and the increase in popularity of the tea ceremony from the end of the Muromachi era (1392-1573) on into the Edo era (1600-1868).
+Items produced today include mainly various kinds of screens as well as mountings for hanging scrolls and hand scrolls.

-The craft of making picture framers has developed as a consequence of the humid climate of the Kyoto basin and has been sustained by Kyoto’s beautiful environment and the refined sense of beauty of its inhabitants.
-To complete the picture, consider also the introduction of the Tokonoma alcove for displaying artworks and flowers as well as the popularity of the tea ceremony from the late Muromachi period through the Edo era and the fact that picture framers reflect the aesthetics of the tea masters.
+The art mounting craft developed as a consequence of the humid climate of the Kyoto basin and has been sustained by Kyoto’s beautiful environment together with its inhabitant’s refined tastes.
+The craft was further influenced by the aesthetic sensibilities of tea masters following the introduction of the tokonoma alcove for displaying flowers and works of art as well as the spread of the tea ceremony from the late Muromachi era into the Edo era.

 How to make

-Scrolls and hanging scrolls are reinforced by gluing sheets of paper to the the back of the main paper or fabric surface and, after all parts have been joined together, the whole set is further reinforced.
-As for the fusuma (sliding screen), the byobu (folding screen), the tsuitate (partition), etc., the paper is glued on the base sheet, the sheet and the surface sheet in this order on the frame, and finally the external frame is put in place.
+Ordinary and hanging scrolls are reinforced by gluing sheets of paper to the back of the main paper or fabric surface and further reinforcing the whole set.
+For fusuma sliding doors, byobu folding screens and tsuitate partitions, inner, middle and outer layers of paper are glued to the frame, and finally the frame is put in place.